KatlaTL/ContainerizationEksamen/README.md

     ```sh
     sudo docker service ls
     ```
-Now you can acces the nodes in the browser on each of the nodes ip adresses on port 8080
+Now you can access the nodes in the browser on each of the nodes ip adresses on port 8080

 <p align="right">(<a href="#readme-top">back to top</a>)</p>